maxmind/mod_maxminddb/README.md

     MaxMindDBEnv COUNTRY_CODE COUNTRY_DB/country/iso_code
     MaxMindDBEnv REGION_CODE  CITY_DB/subdivisions/0/iso_code

+Keep in mind that the configured environment variable(s) will only be exported if the data lookup succeeds.

 ### `MaxMindDBNetworkEnv` ###

 This directive assigns the network associated with the IP address to an